-An influenza vaccine administered through the nose and constructed with nanoparticles that enhance immune response offers strong protection against different influenza virus strains, according to researchers in the Institute for Biomedical Sciences at Georgia State University.
+An influenza vaccine administered through the nose and made with nanoparticles that enhance immune response offers strong protection against different influenza virus strains, according to a new study.

 The intranasal vaccine contributed to multifaceted immune responses, leading to robust cross protection against influenza in mice.
 The vaccine consists of PEI-HA/CpG nanoparticles.
 PEI (polyethyleneimine), a robust and versatile delivery system, can simultaneously carry antigens (hemagglutinin, HA) that induce an immune response in the body, and adjuvants (CpG) that enhance the body's immune response to an antigen for optimal immunoenhancement.